Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 - arr[low….mid-1] contains 1.
 - arr[high+1….n-1] contains 2.
 [Extreme right part], n = size of the array
 - The middle part i.e. arr[mid….high] is the unsorted segment.
+- The loop will run till mid <= high

 ```
 There can be three different values of mid pointer i.e. arr[mid]